robocorp/example-activities/work-item-to-pdf/README.md

 ### Running in Notebook mode

-Navigate to the tasks folder and open the `robot.robot` file in Notebook mode by right-clicking the file and selecting `Open With` -> `Notebook`.
+Navigate to the `tasks` directory and double-click the `robot.robot` file to open it in Notebook mode.

-Press `Ctrl+Shift+Enter` (Windows) or `Shift-Command-Enter` (macOS) and click Restart to run the robot.
+Click the `>>` icon or press `Ctrl+Shift+Enter` (Windows) or `Shift-Command-Enter` (macOS) and click `Restart` to run the robot.

 > You can also find the run command from the menu on the top of Robocode Lab screen, by selecting `Run` -> `Restart Kernel and Run All Cells...`.

 > In Notebook mode you can also run only part of an activity step by step.
-Check [this article on Robohub](https://hub.robocorp.com/development/robocode-documentation/running-robots-in-robocode-lab/) for more information.
+Check [this article on Robohub](https://hub.robocorp.com/knowledge-base/articles/running-robots-in-robocode-lab/) for more information.

 ## Expected results of the activity